Surviving Mesothelioma / Pathology Examination

 - “Sarcomatoid mesotheliomas usually consist of spindle cells but can be composed of lymphohistiocytoid cells and/or may also contain heterologous rhabdomyosarcomatous, osteosarcomatous, or chondrosarcomatous elements.”

 - “Mixed or biphasic mesotheliomas contain both epithelioid and sarcomatoid areas within the same tumor.”

 It is a good idea to learn about your cancer by reading your pathology report and discussing it with your doctor.
-For example, if you have the sarcomatoid type of mesothelioma and your doctor is recommending chemotherapy you may want to ask what the prognosis is with this standard treatment to help weigh the pros and cons of that treatment course.
+For example, if you have the sarcomatoid type of mesothelioma and your doctor is recommending chemotherapy treatment, you may want to ask what the prognosis is with this type of treatment to help weigh the pros and cons.